rackerlabs/rackspace-howto-dev/content/articles/cloud-servers/creating-mx-records-for-google-apps-with-the-cloud-control-panel.md

 Now that the MX records have been stored within the DNS settings for your domain, the changes should propagate after the time specified in the TTL has passed.
-You can test your changes with a DNS checker or using a Terminal to run the `dig` command.
+You can test your changes with a DNS checker.

-You can install and use dig by following the instructions [in this article](/knowledge_center/article/rackspace-cloud-essentials-6-using-dig-for-dns-troubleshooting).
- To use dig to just check the MX records for the domain you can run the
-command:

-    dig -t MX greprest.com

-The results should look something like:

-    ;; QUESTION SECTION:
-    ;greprest.com.INMX

-    ;; ANSWER SECTION:
-    greprest.com.300INMX5 alt2.aspmx.l.google.com.
-    greprest.com.300INMX10 aspmx2.googlemail.com.
-    greprest.com.300INMX10 aspmx3.googlemail.com.
-    greprest.com.300INMX1 aspmx.l.google.com.
-    greprest.com.300INMX5 alt1.aspmx.l.google.com.

 Now that we can see the MX records have propagated correctly we can run an email test.